hydr-ai-lab/nautilus/README.md

 The faststatics binary takes the following inputs:
 >       Input file (STL) - manditory
 >       Draft(s) - manditory
->       Output for hydrostatics - optional (otherwise printed to the terminal)
+>       Output file path for hydrostatics - optional (otherwise printed to the terminal)

-The output will be written to the specified file or the terminal if there are only two input arguments:
+The output will be written to the specified file (or the terminal if there are only two input arguments) as follows:
 >       Draft, V, BX, BY, BZ, Sw, A, FX, FY, FZ, Ix, Iy, Lwl, Bwl

 In `Run` we have provided a bash script that can be used to call the above test cases.
 You can execute the file with the following command in the Linux terminal